-At Bar Mash in Charleston, S.C., bar manager Teddy Nixon wanted to replicate the changing leaves during a New England autumn.
+When he was bar manager at Bar Mash in Charleston, South Carolina, Teddy Nixon wanted to evoke the shifting of the season from summer into fall, especially the iconic view of the changing leaves during a New England autumn.
 “I also wanted the flavors to change from bright and sunny to a little more earthy and spicy,” he says.
 “So the drink goes from bright green to a deep red, just like the leaves.”
-The trick?
-Ice cubes made with pomegranate, beets and allspice, which transform the color of the drink’s muddled baby peas.
+The trick involves some truly unorthodox drink ingredients from the garden and some creative thinking, but produces some stunning effects.

 Muddle the peas in the bottom of mixing tin, then add the remaining ingredients.

-Add ice and hard-shake until well-chilled.
+Add ice and shake until well-chilled.

-Double-strain into a short-stemmed glass.
+Double-strain using a handheld strainer into a short-stemmed glass.

 Top with flavored ice cubes.

-*Small pomegranate/beet/allspice ice cubes: Combine 2 cups pomegranate juice, 1/2 cup red beet juice, 3 oz St. Elizabeth allspice dram and 20 dashes The Bitter Truth Jerry Thomas’ bitters in a pitcher.
+*Small pomegranate/beet/allspice ice cubes: Combine 2 cups pomegranate juice, 1/2 cup red beet juice, 3 ounces St. Elizabeth allspice dram and 20 dashes The Bitter Truth Jerry Thomas’ bitters in a pitcher.
 Freeze in ice cube trays.